 The Citizens’ Workgroup on Increasing Demand for Local Produce is part of the Government’s efforts to partner Singaporeans to co-create and co-deliver solutions.
 The Workgroup will study and recommend ways to increase the local consumption of food produced from our local farms, such as vegetables, fish and eggs.
 Click here for more information on our challenges.

-The Ministry of the Environment and Water Resources (MEWR) and Singapore Food Agency (SFA) are recruiting Singaporeans to form a Citizens’ Workgroup.
-The Workgroup will work with MEWR and SFA to co-create solutions on increasing demand for local produce.
+The Ministry of Sustainability and the Environment (MSE) and Singapore Food Agency (SFA) are recruiting Singaporeans to form a Citizens’ Workgroup.
+The Workgroup will work with MSE and SFA to co-create solutions on increasing demand for local produce.

 Participants will be given access to background information about the agri-food industry and local produce in Singapore.
 They will also be given access to relevant information like consumer perception survey findings as well as subject matter experts who can share their expertise and help with the piloting and implementation of solutions.

 Through the Citizens’ Workgroup, we aim to go beyond consulting citizens, to working together with citizens.
 After the sessions are over, we encourage participants to continue working with us and our partners to make their recommendations a reality.

 This Workgroup follows from the success of MSE’s first Citizens’ Workgroup in 2019, which worked on improving the way households recycle.
 Click here to find out more about the #RecycleRight Citizens’ Workgroup.